 To combat the problem of optimizing many paramters, ESPEI uses MCMC, a stochastic optimization method.
-For more details on how MCMC is used in ESPEI, see the Theory page.

 Now we will use our zero phase fraction equilibria data to optimize our first-principles database with MCMC.
 The following command will take the database we created in the single-phase parameter selection and perform a MCMC optimization, creating a cu-mg_mcmc.tdb: